 Anders G. J. Rhodin, M.D.

 Anders is an orthopedic surgeon as well as a turtle researcher and conservationist.
-Born in Sweden, he immigrated to the USA in 1958.
-He received a B.A. from Dartmouth College, an M.D. from the University of Michigan, orthopedic surgical residency training at Yale University, and has been in private practice in central Massachusetts since 1982.
+Born in Sweden, he immigrated to the USA in 1958, received a B.A. from Dartmouth College in 1971, an M.D. from the University of Michigan in 1977, did orthopedic surgical residency training at Yale University, and was in private practice in Massachusetts from 1982 to 2012.
+He now lives in Vermont and is still doing part-time emergency orthopedic surgery.
 In addition to his medical practice, he has been working with turtles since 1971, first at Dartmouth and then for several years as an Associate in Herpetology at Harvard University’s Museum of Comparative Zoology.